chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 1. Verify a shared folder from DropBox cannot be uploaded.
 1. Verify uploaded files are removed from the upload bucket, once they moved to the primary bucket.
 1. Verify an uploaded file can be overwritten.
+1. Verify only files with the extension .h5ad are accepted.

 ### Monitoring and error reporting